It’s not just you. Every marketing team struggles with what to do with its data. It’s 2020, why is this still a problem and how can we fix it?

 Normally, I wouldn’t be able to share details about how the corporate marketing team here at Progress navigates these problems.
-But my team at Progress Labs has partnered with marketing on a joint solution called Project WorkEasy to help overcome the top challenges.
+But my team has partnered with marketing on a joint solution called Project WorkEasy to help overcome the top challenges.

 With multiple business lines with distinct requirements for corporate marketing, each line of business can feel out of the loop on the successes and failures across the company:

 What is the best process to run an A/B test email?